What is the insurance institute for highway safety?

-For 2023, the test will use speeds of 35 and 45 mph, and will expand to see how well each system can detect motorcycles and large trucks.
-This is because rear-end collisions are most common at speeds of up to 35-45 miles per hour, and fatalities are common when collisions involve large trucks or motorcycles.
+By 2023, the test will use speeds of 35 and 45 mph and will expand to see how well each system can detect motorcycles and large trucks.
+This is because rear-ended collisions are most common at speeds of up to 35-45 miles per hour, and fatalities are common when collisions involve large trucks or motorcycles.

 To achieve a top safety pick + node, a car must score an “advanced” or “higher” rating.